What is a balance transfer credit card?

 How do purchases on a balance transfer credit card work?

 Purchases made on a balance transfer credit card often are done so at their normal rate, aka the higher rate.
-Following this, when you next make a repayment, the money you put on the card will go towards the balance transfer amount first, meaning your higher rate purchase is attracting interest charges for longer (in many cases).
+Following this, when you next make a repayment, the money you put on the card will go towards the transfer amount first, meaning your higher rate purchase is attracting interest charges for longer (in many cases).

 An example of how purchases attract a higher interest rate on balance transfer cards:

 - You transfer $5,000 to your new card that gives you 0% interest for 12 months